microsoft/BCApps/src/Business Foundation/App/NoSeries/readme_refactoring.md

 ```

 ### Document posting with delayed modify
 During posting we often want to delay the update of No. Series.
 Currently the only way to do this for multiple No. Series is to use an array of NoSeriesManagement and find the correct one during posting.
 This is very confusing and not very readable.
-Using the new Batch codeunit, you only need to define a single codeunit, request new No. for your different No. Series and posting dates.
-Finally Save the state and all records are updated.
+Using the new Batch codeunit, you only need to define a single codeunit, request new number for your different number series and posting dates.
+Finally, save the state and all records are updated.

 Old:
 ```
 var